Tabakalera

 Tabakalera is a former tobacco factory in San Sebastián, Basque Autonomous Community, Spain, which was converted into a contemporary culture centre.
 Located in the Egia district of San Sebastián, next to the Estación del Norte railway station and the Cristina Enea Park, it takes up one of the biggest plots (13.277 m2) of the urban area.

+History

+As an active tobacco factory

 For 90 years (1913–2003) Tabakalera was a tobacco factory.
 It was one of the main employers in San Sebastián and most of the workers were women.
 The building took the name of the enterprise that managed the tobacco production in Spain until the privatisation process that converted Tabacalera into Altadis.

+Closure and use as a cultural centre

 In 2003 the factory was closed by Altadis.
 A year later, in 2004, the San Sebastián City Council, the Provincial Council of Gipuzkoa and the Basque Government bought the building in order to transform it into the International Centre for Contemporary Culture of San Sebastián.